eugenefvdm/multi-tenancy-pwa/README.md

 A set up opinionated helpers for Laravel to instantly boot a multi-tenant aware back office for Filament 4.
 It has PWA features for app installation and push notifications and includes Google Socialite login (compliments of Povilas: https://laraveldaily.com/post/filament-sign-in-with-google-using-laravel-socialite)

+## Packages included

+The following are presumed to be used and already included in composer:

+- Filament 4.x
+- Laravel Socialite
+- Spatie Eloquent Sortable

 ## Installation

 ```bash